chowson/Sitecore.51Degrees.CloudDeviceDetection/readme.md

 It provides 3 things:

 1. A _preprocessRequest_ pipeline step to populate the _Request.Browser_ with properties from 51degrees
-1. An HttpRequestBegin pipeline step to run a condition set on the Sitecore Device item to determine context device.
+1. An HttpRequestBegin pipeline step to run a condition set on the Sitecore Device item to determine context device. (not required for Sitecore 8 projects)
 2. A set of rules that can be used for Conditional Renderings:
   * when the visitor's device is a:
     * Mobile